Pelvic Floor Muscle Spasm Specialist in NYC

 SARAH M.

-• Vaginal Problems – Namely there can be painful intercourse (dyspareunia) mainly at the entrance to the vagina.
-This can lead to further problems such as persistent vaginal entrance pain from the resulting neurologic hypersensitivity.
+- Vaginal Problems – Namely, there can be painful intercourse (dyspareunia), mainly at the entrance to the vagina.
+This can lead to further problems, such as vaginal spasms and persistent vaginal entrance pain from the resulting neurologic hypersensitivity.

-• Defecatory (bowel) Problems – There can be feeling of constant need to move the bowels and incomplete bowel emptying.
+- Defecatory Problems (bowel movement problems) – There can be a feeling of constantly needing to move the bowels and incomplete bowel emptying.
 There can also be a levator-sphincter dyssynergia.
-This is when the pelvic floor contracts to move the bowels out but the anal sphincter does not open properly.
+This is when the pelvic floor contracts to move the bowels out, but the anal sphincter does not open properly.

-Pelvic floor muscle spasm can be either primary (there is no underlying cause) or secondary (there is an identifiable underlying cause).
-When there is primary pelvic floor muscle spasm there is usually a long history of problems such as painful intercourse, urinary problems and constipation.
+Pelvic floor muscle spasms can be either primary (there is no underlying cause) or secondary (there is an identifiable underlying cause).
+When there are primary pelvic muscle spasms, there is usually a long history of problems such as painful intercourse, urinary problems, and constipation.
 This usually starts in the teen years but certainly may occur in younger girls.

-When the pelvic floor muscle spasm is secondary it is usually due to some type of chronic inflammatory problem.
-The inflammation can come from repeated urinary tract infections (UTI), repeated vaginal infections such as yeast and bacterial vaginosis, or very commonly from underlying endometriosis which is a disease with a high degree of inflammation.
+When the pelvic floor muscle spasm is secondary, it is usually due to some type of chronic inflammatory problem.
+The inflammation can come from repeated urinary tract infections (UTI), repeated vaginal infections such as yeast and bacterial vaginosis, interstitial cystitis, or very commonly from underlying endometriosis which is a disease with a high degree of inflammation.

-There are two main ways to treat pelvic floor muscle spasm.
+There are two main ways to treat pelvic floor muscle spasms.

 First, physical therapy by a trained expert can work over a long period of time.
-This physical therapy will include internal vaginal manipulation, a well-designed home exercise program, vaginal dilators and a biofeedback program.
+Pelvic floor physical therapy will include internal vaginal manipulation, a well-designed home exercise program, vaginal dilators, and a biofeedback program.

 Often, it is recommended that patients use diazepam (vaginal suppositories) to decrease the overall muscle spasm when there is daily discomfort and/or urinary symptoms associated with the pelvic floor muscle spasm.

-The second main treatment for pelvic floor muscle spasms is the use of botulinum toxin A (botox).
-This is the same botox that is used for muscle spasms in other parts of the body and for cosmetic purposes, except the pelvic floor muscles are very large muscles relative to the facial muscles so much higher doses are needed.
+The second main treatment for pelvic floor muscle spasms is the use of botulinum toxin A (Botox).
+This is the same botox that is used for muscle spasms in other parts of the body and cosmetic purposes, except the pelvic floor muscles are very large muscles relative to the facial muscles, so much higher doses are needed.

 Our success rate with botox therapy is approximately 95%.
 That means that 95% of patients will achieve greater than 75% relief.